A flexible JavaScript File Upload Component that works with every stack

 const extensionManager = createExtensionManager(entryTree);

-FilePond uses CSS color-scheme to make switching between light and dark mode super easy.
+FilePond uses the CSS color-scheme property to make switching between light and dark mode super easy.

-FilePond integrates beautifully with Pintura unlocking the perfect image editing experience for your users.
+Pair FilePond with Pintura to unlock the perfect image and video editing experience for your users.